David-L-R/intro_debugging/debugging-challenge/Readme.md

 ### Bug 5 (Advanced)

+After resetting, when the entire list is back, the "choose" buttons in the cards don't work!

+### Bug 6 (Advanced)

 Filter functionality does not work.
 When any one of the inputs is on "Select all", it does not show anything.

 If all inputs are chosen (let's say: "Gryffindor", "female" and "human"), it only filters according to "human".